I need human help to enter verification code (office hours only)

 Z’man Simchateinu: Celebrating Sukkot Together

-On Sunday October 20th, Beth El members will be opening their own sukkot at their homes to visitors from our community for two-hour blocks between 11:00 am and 5:00 pm.
+On Sunday, October 12th, Beth El members will be opening their own sukkot at their homes to visitors from our community for two-hour blocks between 11:00 am and 5:00 pm.
 Spend a few hours visiting different sukkot or pop into just one.

 Planning to build a sukkah?
 Sign up to host for the whole day or for a shorter period if that’s best for your household.
 We’ll be organizing two-hour blocks so even if you host you’ll have time to visit others.

 Sukkah curious?
 We’re happy to help you make a plan for making a sukkah!
 Making a sukkah can be as easy (or as complicated) as you want.
-Emily Marthinsen, Yonatan Frisch and others on the Ritual Committee are here to provide support and lend a hand.
+Yonatan Frisch and others on the Ritual Committee are here to provide support and lend a hand.

-Our Sukkot Yizkor service will be held at 6:15pm in our Beth El sukkah and on Zoom on Wednesday evening 10/23.
+Our Sukkot Yizkor service will be held at 6:15pm in our Beth El sukkah and on Zoom on Monday evening, October 13th.
 This year, our Sukkot Yizkor service will be preceded by a Nechama Yizkor Circle beginning at 5:15pm in our Nechama Garden - an opportunity for parents who have experienced the death of a child to share our personal stories of loss, love, memory and grief.
 Project Nechama is Beth El's response to pregnancy and neonatal loss.
 Each year, we hold a Nechama Yizkor service in memory of our community's children of all ages and stages of development who have died.
 We recognize those stillborn, those lost as miscarriages, as infants, as children and as adults.
 This year, our Sukkot Yizkor service will include a portion dedicated to Nechama Yizkor.
 Yizkor, Judaism’s communal service of remembrance and mourning, is observed four times each year: on Yom Kippur afternoon and at the conclusion of the three biblical pilgrimage festivals: Sukkot, Pesach and Shavuot.

 Simchat Torah: A Celebration for Everyone!